Table of Contents

 You must create an engagement strategy that boasts high-quality communication.

-As well as this you must use the data, analytics and insights from your users to help you to learn which part of your app engagement strategy is working the best.
+As well as this, you must use the data, analytics, and insights from your users in a business dashboard to help you to learn which part of your app engagement strategy is working the best.

 App engagement is all about putting the user needs first.
-There's no quick fix.
-It involves defining your key app KPIs.
+There’s no quick fix.
+It involves defining your essential app metrics and KPIs.
 Then creating an app communication strategy that is relevant to your mobile audience.

 What are the most common mobile app engagement metrics and KPIs?

-If you're looking at how to improve your mobile app engagement then you'll be looking at improving these specific mobile application metrics.
+If you’re looking at how to improve your mobile app engagement, then you’ll be looking at developing these specific mobile application metrics.

 In general, the more time your active users spend in your app and the more screens that they interact with, the more engaged your mobile users are.

-That's why focusing on experience, rather than just individual features is key.
-Let's look at how you can increase these key app metrics.
+That’s why focusing on experience, rather than just individual features, is critical.
+Let’s look at how you can increase these key app metrics.

 So how often should you send push notifications to your users?

-That sounds obvious, yet so many app engagement strategies fail to take it into consideration.
+That sounds obvious, yet so many app engagement strategies fail to consider it.
 There are so many push notification services that claim that quantity is key to boosting engagement.
-But, this will very quickly have a negative effect if you don't consider personalisation and relevancy in your push notification strategy.
+But, this will very quickly have a negative effect if you don’t consider personalization and relevancy in your push notification strategy.

-It's also important to understand push notification statistics when trying to engage your audience.
+It’s also vital to understand push notification statistics when trying to engage your audience.